nikkijuk/camunda-playground/README.md

 # camunda-playground

-bpm for programmers?
+Bpm for programmers?
+I have saved here my notes and thoughts to help fellow developers to reason if BPM could help them.
+My opinion: Absolutely maybe!

 ## Motivation

-Motivation of using Process / Workflow Automation lies on search for excellency in long run (Strategic decision) - making algorithms of company easy to reason and fast to change - or easier programming model (Tactical decision) - to prevent hidden monolith, i.e. temporary and physically coupled systems which need to be deployed and operated as whole.
+Motivation of using Process / Workflow Automation lies on search for excellency in long run (Strategic decision, often done by Management) - making algorithms of company easy to reason and fast to change - or easier programming model (Tactical decision, often done by IT Department or Development Team) - to prevent hidden monolith, i.e. temporary and physically coupled systems which need to be deployed and operated as whole.

 !["Strategy1"](pics/camundacon-2018-the-role-of-workflows-in-microservices-camunda-49-1024.jpg)